 Additionally, applicants must fulfill additional eligibility criteria, such as:

-This visa is for an individual and their dependent family members, granting them permanent residence in a specific country.
+This visa allows an individual and their dependent family members to obtain permanent residence in a specific country.

 Read More